 The Direct Method of Teaching English: Ideas, Explanations and Sample Lessons

-First things first—the Direct Method (DM) is exactly what it sounds like.
+The Direct Method (DM) is exactly what it sounds like.

 What Is the Direct Method of Teaching English?

-While still in use today by organizations like Berlitz, and supported by research that shows its effectiveness, it was never widely adopted because it was perceived as being more challenging for teachers to use (and hence requiring more teacher training to get off the ground).
+While DM is still in use today by organizations like Berlitz, and supported by research that shows its effectiveness, it was never widely adopted because it was perceived as being more challenging for teachers to use (and hence requiring more teacher training to get off the ground).

 It actually isn’t that hard to use DM, but like all good teaching methods it requires well-planned lessons (but hey, you’re here in the first place because you’re a dedicated teacher who puts a lot of time and effort into planning great lessons, right?).